 Samia K. Arthur-Bentil

-Samia pioneers the reconstruction of the lab’s PET scan data and is here to explore the mystery of neurodegenerative disease via command line interfaces.
-When not bonding with her Sun, she enjoys dancing, searching for her new favorite restaurant and having intellectual conversations about bad television.
+Samia pioneered the reconstruction of the lab’s PET scan data and came to the lab to explore the mystery of neurodegenerative disease via command line interfaces.
+She is now attending Brown University’s medical school, and is surely impressing everybody as always.

 Andrea has been called back to a position in a top secret lab who existence is still denied.
 She is assisting in the lab part-time, but only if we don’t ask her about the secret lab.